NemySolution/Hapme/README.md

 * ~~Receiver for notifications~~
 * ~~Only Commander should be able to send the commands he created (currently all members are able to send all commands)~~
 * ~~Member default commands~~
+* ~~Commander need to be able to send Commands using Myo Armband~~
 * Set Vibration sequence for commands and notifications
-* ~~Commander need to be able to send Commands using Myo Armband~~
 * Commander need to be able to edit Operation details, remove members
-* Need to make UI buttons (View Location button, Edit Operation button,'commander callsign' textview) display accordingly to the user profile (commander and members)
 * Watch App
 * Simple web app for Command Post to view all the commands sent, highlight to them when there is an "high alert" command sent.
+* Duplicate member callsign check
+* Need to make UI buttons (View Location button, Edit Operation button,'commander callsign' textview) display accordingly to the user profile (commander and members)

+##Future Enhancement
-* GPS and Google Map location (KIV)
+* Piggyback Google maps location